 The voice over needs be recorded before the animation process can start.
 Getting the right voice may not always be easy.
 There are many challenges a Voice artist may face while lending his voice for your explainer video.
 By knowing the exact tone you want, you could make the entire process a lot easier.

-This is pretty basic: The accent you choose for your video depends entirely on your customer base and its ethnicity.
+Here are some useful tips on getting the perfect voice over for your video.
+1. Get an artist with the right accent: This is pretty basic: The accent you choose for your video depends entirely on your customer base and its ethnicity.
 If you are launching a product in Asia or Africa, make sure the artist has a local accent.
 Not only would your customer base find it easier to relate to and understand, but they are also prone to find you more trustworthy.

-The artist should also speak in the language of your target audience’s age bracket.
+2. The voice over should appeal the target audience: The artist should also speak in the language of your target audience’s age bracket.
 If you are pitching to boardroom suits, being too casual and using a lot of slang may be disadvantageous.
 Conversely, sounding too formal would appear uptight to blue collar decision makers.

-The voice over is after all, along with the music, simply the audio track of your video.
+3. It should follow the mood and style of your video: The voice over is after all, along with the music, simply the audio track of your video.
 It should correspond to the video’s tone and content.
 Where the video rely on humorous situations and exaggerated animation, a somber and serious tone will be out of place.

-For the same reason, to match the visuals it becomes important that the voice has the requisite emphasis on certain words and phrases.
+4. Make sure the keywords are emphasized: For the same reason, to match the visuals it becomes important that the voice has the requisite emphasis on certain words and phrases.
 These are normally keywords or jargon that are being re-enforced visually on the screen.
 The right intonation at different points while reading out the script is necessary.
 The product name, those witty punches, those sarcastic one liners; they should be treated well.

-And finally, your ears are the ultimate judge.
+5. Make sure that the pitch and tone are easy on the ear: And finally, your ears are the ultimate judge.
 Does it sound right?
 Is it pleasing to your ears?
 Is it easy to understand?
 The only answer to such questions should be yes.
 Period!